bernardvanheck/andreev_spectra/README.md

 # andreev_spectra

-Numerical code accompanying the paper 'Zeeman and spin-orbit effects in the Andreev spectra of nanowire junctions" by Bernard van Heck, Jukka Vayrynen and Leonid Glazman (Yale university).
+Numerical code accompanying the paper

+"Zeeman and spin-orbit effects in the Andreev spectra of nanowire junctions"

+by Bernard van Heck, Jukka Vayrynen and Leonid Glazman (Yale university).

 This repository contains two files: